menu

 Demographics

-The citizens of Salem - Montrose are slightly better educated than the national average of 21.84% for all cities and towns, with 24.86% of adults in Salem - Montrose having a bachelor's degree or advanced degree.
+The education level of Salem - Montrose citizens is a little higher than the average for US cities and towns: 24.86% of adults in Salem - Montrose have at least a bachelor's degree.

 The people who call Salem - Montrose home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salem - Montrose residents report their race to be White, followed by Native American.
 Important ancestries of people in Salem - Montrose include German, Irish, Dutch, Norwegian, and English.